jhderojasUVa/ToDo/todo_node_server/README.md

 The message returned will be the same like the Rest server.

+## File library

+For better and easy reading I have created a file storage library who takes care of the storage (retrieves, saves, updates, refactors and so on) on file file.lib.js

+I know that the exports and the library can be done in a better way but this is a fast solution.

 ## Do what you want

 Because it's so simple and need no libraries, do what ever you want, for example, -you can create a cache that stores the data on disk- or create an html files (on disk) to retrieve when the user calls some urls or whatever you want.
 It's free :)